 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Squid as food vs. Oysters — In-Depth Nutrition Comparison
+Squid vs. Oysters — In-Depth Nutrition Comparison

 Compare

-How are Squid as food and Oysters different?
+How are squid and oysters different?

-• Squid as food has 10 times more Vitamin B2 than Oysters.
-Squid as food has 1.729mg of Vitamin B2, while Oysters has 0.18mg.
+• Squid has 10 times more vitamin B2 than oysters.
+Squid has 1.729mg of vitamin B2, while oysters has 0.18mg.

-• Oysters contains less Sodium.
+• Oysters contains less sodium.

 Mollusks, cuttlefish, mixed species, cooked, moist heat and Mollusks, oyster, eastern, wild, cooked, moist heat types were used in this article.